-The first and simplest way is often to move your hosting.
+The first and simplest way is often to move your hosting, there are plenty of specialist uk hosting companies out there.
 While this may sound a bit drastic, it really is simple these days.
 We find the best host for WordPress is Siteground.
 They offer fast servers, good support and their own built in Caching utility, which is really easy to use compared to what you may have installed as plugins before.
 In fact, their package might mean that you can get rid of a few plugins which can help reduce the number of conflicts and speed it up a bit more.
 They will also migrate your website for you and install and activate the SSL.

 They are offering a discounted rate at the moment which you can take advantage of for up to 3 years.
 So I’d suggest if you are going to go this route, you select the “Grow Big” plan and buy it for as long as you can afford to lock in the discount.
 Plus it means that’s an expense you potentially don’t have to think about for another 3 years.
 We are now recommending them to all of our customers when their hosting is up for renewal and we’ve seen some good results with their SEO since.

 If you aren’t ready to change your host there are a few other things which you can do relatively easily:

 - Update your PHP version – We’re keeping this simple, so I won’t go into detail of what PHP is, if you’re interested you can find out more here, if not, it’s basically a language used by your server and WordPress needs it.
 So log in to your hosts control panel and locate the PHP settings, you might find it’s set to an old version such as 5.xx, if so, look for the version drop down and select 7.xx.
 Check your website works properly after you’ve done this, if there’s a problem just try the next oldest one instead.
 Once you have the newest stable version run your speed checks again, this single task can make a lot of difference.